DevMountain/react-2-mini/README.md

 ### Instructions

 * Open `ColorChanger.js`, `FamilyChanger.js`, and `SizeChanger.js` from `src/components/`.
-* Add a `componentWillReceiveProps` method underneath the `constructor` method in all three files:
+* Add a `componentWillReceiveProps` method underneath the `constructor` method where it says `// componentWillReceiveProps` in all three files:
   * This method should take in a parameter called `props`.
   * This method should use `setState` to update the value of `allowEdit` on state to the value of `allowEdit` on `props`.